-Provides the results of its research to the public in the hope of nurturing the next generation of experts and raising public interest.
-The institute has collaborated with the Tokyo University of the Arts since 1995 and is in charge of its Preventive Conservation Course.
-In the public lectures, the Department of Art Research, Archives and Information Systems, and the Department of Intangible Cultural Heritage present their research achievements every
+The Institute provides the results of its research to the public aiming at nurturing the next generation of experts and raising public interest.
+The Institute has collaborated with the Tokyo University of the Arts since 1995 and is in charge of its Preventive Conservation Course.
+In the public lectures, the Department of Art Research, Archives and Information Systems, and the Department of Intangible Cultural Heritage present their research achievements every year.